This page attempts to describe the current LIACS ICT landscape, which is part of Leiden University's ICT infrastructure as provided by the ISSC.

 All homedirectory storage and backup on UNIX (Linux) and Windows is provided by the ISSC.
 Under Windows, there is a limit of 30GB per user.
 Under UNIX, there is a fair use policy in place.
 UNIX and Windows storage are separate, but Windows storage is accessible from UNIX via

 The other way around, UNIX homedirectories can be accessed in Windows via

 All workstations provided by the ISSC to LIACS staff and students should have a local disk for storage available locally (so, per-machine) through:

-Note that this local storage is not shared (despite the fact that the LIACS shared folder has the same name, see below).
+Note that this local storage is not shared between machines.
 Also, there have been reports of local storage being wiped after 60 days of it not being accessed.